Dodge Demon Logo

 United States

 The Dodge Demon is an ultra-powerful muscle car from Chrysler’s American car company.
-It was presented in the spring of 2017 at the New York Auto Show, although it did not appear for the first time: its unsuccessful prototype was released back in 1971.
+It was presented in the spring of 2017 at the New York Auto Show, although it did not appear for the first time: its unsuccessful prototype was released in 1971.
 It is a limited edition wide-body Challenger SRT Hellcat, which stopped its release after 2018.
 The manufacturer has only put 3,300 units on the market and is now trying to convert the turbocharged devil car into its Hellcat Redeye counterpart.

 Meaning and History